sassanostvar/hopperscapes/hopperscapes/segmentation/README.md

 We use gradient clipping to promote stable early training.
 We also dynamically freeze and unfreeze the heads, based on preset Dice score thresholds, to ensure all task-specific heads receive sufficient gradients.

 ### Performance
-In practive, the wing outline and pigmentation domain Dice scores saturate quickly, followed by the spots.
+In practice, the wing outline and pigmentation domain Dice scores saturate quickly, followed by the spots.

 <p align="center"><img src="../../assets/seg.gif" alt="Sample Training Performance" style="width: 100%; max-width: 600px; border-radius: 0px;"></p>